kayleejung/frontend-m2m/README.md

 		</tr>
 	</tbody>
 </table>

-### User
-The user class represents a User that has attributes:
-- personal data such as name
-- uid/token
-- Register, Login, Retrieve/Send user data to the cloud
-### Game
-- Flappy Bird: Record User scores and send to the cloud
-### Sensor
-- Send/receive sensor data to the cloud
-### Networking
-- Sync local data with remote server

 ## View
 This can simply be thought of as what the user sees, or the user interface.
 All this component does is display information.
 There should be almost no logic in dealing with data processing or manipulation